Jeznar/GitRepo/Documentation/Work_Log.md

 22.07.28 Fix to Phantasmal_Killer so it is removed on concentration drop by making Remove_Paired_Effect recognize UUID of active effect (likely also fixes many other macros).
 Also adds a Convenient Effect (CE) description and chat bubble.

+22.07.28 Updated Threat_Display (Super Scary) to have a CE Description and VFX

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)